emontzkajnl/livability/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 - **WooCommerce Integration**: Bulk import products, variations, orders, and coupons.
 - **Advanced Custom Fields (ACF)**: Map and import ACF & ACF Pro fields with ease.
 - **Custom Taxonomies & Post Meta**: Full support for importing custom field data.
-- **Real-time Import Logs**: Monitor import status and handle errors gracefully.
+- **Real-time Import Logs**: Monitor import status and handle errors without difficulty.
 - **Scheduled Imports**: Automate your wp import tasks via FTP, URL, or manual uploads.
-- **Multilingual & SEO Plugins**: Compatible with WPML, Polylang, Yoast SEO, and more.
+- **Multilingual & SEO Plugins**: Compatible with WPML, Polylang, Yoast SEO, RankMath, All in One SEO, and more.
 - **Flexible File Formats**: Supports CSV, XML, Excel, Google Sheets, TSV, and ZIP files.
+- **Various Plugin Integrations**: Compatibility with many popular plugins in the market.
 - **AI Integrations**: Supports ChatGPT AI, Gemini, and Claude AI to generate content and image during import.

-**Key Benefits:**
+**Key Benefits**

-* **Accelerate Workflow:** Easily handle large datasets in minutes, saving valuable time and simplifying website updates.
+* **Accelerate Workflow (bulk import/export):** Easily handle large datasets in minutes, saving valuable time and simplifying website updates.
 Whether launching a new site or updating content, the bulk import/export features boost productivity and reduce manual work.

-* **Extensive Plugins Compatibility:** Enjoy smooth integration with plugins like WooCommerce, Yoast SEO, WPML, Advanced Custom Fields, MetaBox, JetEngine, and more.
-This ensures your core content, taxonomies, multilingual data, and SEO settings migrate without any hassle.
+* **Extensive Plugins Compatibility:** Enjoy smooth integration with plugins like WooCommerce, Yoast SEO, WPML, Advanced Custom Fields, MetaBox, JetEngine, Directory plugins, LMS plugins, Membership plugins, and more.
+This ensures your core content, taxonomies, multilingual data, SEO settings, and other essential data, migrate without any hassle.

-* **Single Post Import-Export:** Instant, easy export or import of individual posts, pages, and custom post content as CSV directly from the edit or create view, eliminating the need to process a bulk dataset.
+* **Single Post Import-Export:** Experience the new way of content transferring.
+Export and import individual posts, pages, and custom posts content as CSV, directly from the edit or create view in dashboard, eliminating the need to process a bulk dataset.

 * **Error-Free Migrations:** Minimize mistakes with the plugin's intuitive drag-and-drop interface and detailed logs.
-Support for CSV, XML, Excel, and TSV formats ensures accurate mapping and preserves data integrity during every import or export.
+Support for CSV, XML, Excel, and TSV formats.
+Ensures accurate mapping and preserves data integrity during every import or export.

-* **Advanced Filtering:** Speed up content imports with flexible filtering.
-Import only what you need by setting conditions based on titles, authors, taxonomies, and more—no need to edit source files manually.
+* **Advanced Filtering:** Speed up content imports with flexible condition-based filtering.
+Import only what you need by setting rules based on titles, authors, taxonomies, and more.
+No need to edit source files manually.

 = User-Friendly Interface =